openebs/openebs/contribute/design/1.x/cstor/20200629-cstor-backupandrestore-v1.md

 - Code needs to hold old and new group APIs to support backward compatibility.
 - If CSP.Version.Status.Current is not equal to CSP.Version.Desired value then backup and restore endpoint of CVC-Operator will return error saying upgrade is in progress and can't perform backup/restore at this point.

-###### Apporach2(Without Backward compatibility)

-- Support of backup and restore is possible only if CVC-Operator and cStor pools are in same versions which means both should be in 1.11.0 (or) greater versions.
-- If CVC-Operator is greater than 1.11.0 and cStor pools are in 1.11.0 then end point will throw an error saying incompatible version to serve backup and restore request.
-- Migration of group and version of cStor backup and restore resources will be done during cStor pool(CSPC) upgrade time from 1.11.0 to later versions by upgrade job.

-###### Cons

-- If CSP.Version.Status.Current is not equal to CSP.Version.Desired then backup and restore endpoint of CVC-Operator will return error saying upgrade is in progress and can't perform backup/restore at this point.
-- Can not provide backward compatibility support.

 *NOTE:*
 - Upgrade/migrate is not atomic process there were three steps involved to upgrade/migrate: